BSc (Hons)

 The module covers safe and effective application and communication of management including treatment techniques commonly experienced in cardiorespiratory practice.
 A series of theoretical case studies will enable you to consider selected psychosocial and wider influences in the context of cardiorespiratory physiotherapy such as self-identity, beliefs, coping and adjustment, engagement, team working, self-management, dignity and empathy.
 The module uses basic research skills such as information processing and critiquing, evidence-based practice and using evidence where appropriate.

-The module covers theory, practice and communication of a variety of treatment approaches and interventions including advice and education, exercise and rehabilitation, introduction to manual therapy and therapeutic adjuncts with precautions and contraindications to these.
+The module will also cover theory, practice and communication of a variety of treatment approaches and interventions including advice and education, exercise and rehabilitation, introduction to manual therapy and therapeutic adjuncts with precautions and contraindications to these.
 Basic research skills such as information processing and critiquing will be used to introduce an evidence-based practice approach.
-Through the use of clinical case studies and digital tools, the module considers how safe and effective assessment and treatment techniques can be integrated into a person-centred management plan and communicated professionally.
+Through the use of clinical case studies and digital tools, the module will consider how safe and effective assessment and treatment techniques can be integrated into a person-centred management plan and communicated professionally.

-You will study the safe and effective application of management techniques commonly encountered in neurology.
-Selected psychosocial and wider influences on the context of physiotherapy are included, such as self-identity, beliefs, coping and adjustment, engagement, team working, self-management, dignity and empathy.
-The module uses basic research skills such as information processing, critiquing and use of evidence informed practice and digital tools where appropriate.
+The module will cover the safe and effective application of management techniques commonly encountered in neurology.
+Selected psychosocial and wider influences on the context of physiotherapy will be included, such as self-identity, beliefs, coping and adjustment, engagement, team working, self-management, dignity and empathy.
+The module will utilise basic research skills such as information processing, critiquing and use of evidence informed practice and digital tools where appropriate

 Modules

-Students undertake 450 hours of Practice Based Learning (PBL) in two blocks, developing skills and actively participating in the application of safe, person-centred, evidence-informed physiotherapy tasks under the guidance of a practice educator.
+Students will undertake 450 hours of practice-based learning in two blocks, developing skills and actively participating in application of safe, person-centred, evidence-informed physiotherapy tasks under the guidance of a practice educator.
 PBL experiences provide opportunities for self-development and to extend and improve knowledge and evidence-informed reasoning so that learning integrates with practice across all four pillars of practice.

-You are expected to demonstrate professional values and behaviours and work alongside a variety of individuals and healthcare professionals.
-You will be allocated a member of the Physiotherapy Programme team who will provide a link to the academic programme and will meet at least once during each PBL block.
+Students are expected to demonstrate professional values and behaviours and work alongside a variety of individuals and healthcare professionals.
+Students will be allocated a member of the Physiotherapy Programme team who will provide a link to the academic programme and will meet at least once during each PBL block.
+Students may need to negotiate when they take holiday.

-You will advance your clinical and holistic biopsychosocial assessment skills with emphasis on information gathering, modification of approach based on clinical presentation and clinical reasoning for differential diagnoses and construction of prioritised problem lists with consideration of function and participation for quality of life.
+Students advance clinical and holistic biopsychosocial assessment skills with emphasis on information gathering, modification of approach based on clinical presentation and clinical reasoning for differential diagnoses and construction of prioritised problem lists with consideration of function and participation for quality of life.
 Increasingly complex case studies facilitate problem-solving approaches in different primary care, outpatient and community settings.

 The module covers safe and effective application, modification and progression of treatment/management and rehabilitation.
-You will develop your understanding of wider determinants of health to support management of people with longer-term and more complex conditions through inclusive and agreed, person-centred approaches.
-Clinical skills include models of behaviour change, health promotion and education and digital technology.
-The benefits and challenges of different approaches and consideration of relevant evidence-based practice, policies/guidelines/legal and ethical requirements will be covered.
+Students develop understanding of wider determinants of health to support management of people with longer-term and more complex conditions through inclusive and agreed, person-centred approaches.
+Clinical skills include models of behaviour change, health promotion and education, and digital technology.
+Benefits and challenges of different approaches and consideration of relevant evidence-based practice, policies/guidelines/legal and ethical requirements will be covered.
 Presenting skills will be developed through learning and teaching.

-The focus of this module is developing your leadership skills with a focus on collaborative practice and working in teams.
-You will be given the opportunity to explore the challenges and complexities of working within multidisciplinary teams.
-The module will develop your interpersonal and communication skills and will allow you to consider how digital technologies can influence effective care.
+The focus of this module will be developing leadership skills with a focus on collaborative practice and working in teams.
+Student’s will be given the opportunity to explore the challenges and complexities of working within multidisciplinary teams.
+This module will develop the student's interpersonal and communication skills and will allow them to consider how digital technologies can influence effective care.

-Different leadership styles will be explored including how these influence team effectiveness and the importance of diversity within teams will be discussed.
-You will be encouraged to take a broader view on how teams and organisations can adapt to meet the needs of the population.
-Learning opportunities which explore the roles of other professionals and, where possible, inter-professional learning opportunities are included.
+Different leadership styles will be explored including how these influence team effectiveness.
+The importance of diversity within teams will be discussed.
+Students will be encouraged to take a broader view on how teams and organisations can adapt to meet the needs of the population.
+Learning opportunities which explore the roles of other professionals and where possible inter-professional learning opportunities included.
 Case studies working with other modules will be used where appropriate.

 Modules

-This module allows you to develop your learning from research methods in level 5 and apply it by completing your own capstone project.
-The research project may take different forms depending on your and programme requirements.
+This module will allow students to develop their learning from research methods in level 5 and apply it by completing their own capstone project.
+The research project may take different forms depending on the student’s and programme requirements.
 Ethical approval in line with University Policy will be required before data collection can begin.
 This may require consideration and/or production of participant information sheets, consent forms, draft data collection plans and communication of plans to ensure compliance with legal and ethical policies and regulation.

-You will conduct and manage your own project and take it through the research process, then write up in the form of a paper prepared for journal publication.
-You will learn how to manage your research project, ensure good research practice and compliance with relevant legal and ethical requirements and will be supported through group work and a mentor/supervisor.
-You will be supported to identify and meet your learning needs as users, producers and communicators of research for professional practice.
+Students will conduct and manage their own project and take it through the research process, then writing up in the form of a paper prepared for journal publication.
+Students will learn how to manage their research project, ensure good research practice and compliance with relevant legal and ethical requirements and will be supported through group work and a mentor/supervisor.
+Students will be supported to identify and meet their learning needs as users, producers and communicators of research for professional practice.
 Written and research communication skills will be developed.

-This module explores physiotherapy services within wider healthcare settings including political, population and institutional drivers and it develops pillars of practice from previous levels.
-The module includes the funding and commissioning of services, healthcare tools, models and frameworks to improve services and you utilise service scenarios to explore service challenges and critically reflect on interventions and the key factors that influence service design and innovation.
+This module explores physiotherapy services within wider healthcare settings including political, population and institutional drivers, it develops pillars of practice from previous levels.
+The module includes funding and commissioning of services, healthcare tools, models and frameworks to improve services and students utilise service scenarios to explore service challenges and critically reflect on interventions and the key factors that influence service design and innovation.

 Different healthcare settings will be considered including the National Health Service, private sector and beyond.
-Global health considerations include humanitarian and service development work and their impacts.
-You will develop critical reflective skills and prepare for professional practice.
-You will consider standards of proficiency required for accreditation and registration.
-Different methods of continuing professional development in all four pillars of practice will be explored as will employability and individual needs and plans for safe, effective, high-quality, values-based, diverse, inclusive and person-centred autonomous practice.
+Global health considerations include humanitarian and service development work and the impacts of these.
+Students will develop critical reflective skills and prepare for professional practice.
+They will consider standards of proficiency required for accreditation and registration.
+Different methods of continuing professional development in all 4pillars of practice will be explored as will employability and individual needs and plan for safe, effective, high-quality, values-based, diverse, inclusive and person-centred autonomous practice.

 Entry requirements